 George Wargent in 'Recollections of Ledbury' tells us that there was a small house on the corner of this lane and Bye Street known as 'The Quiet Woman' kept by John Hardwick.
 He is here in 1841 and in Back Lane (Church Street), as a brewer in 1851.

+This picture, of unknown date, shows the setting of the cottages listed below.
+There are 9 addresses given and if each cottage needed a chimney there doesn't seem to be enough!
 The 1910 survey usually gives a map and schedule for each property, as I have shown before, but it doesn't work out here and the first listing I can produce is the 1911 census (which does include House Numbers).

 Tilley's Almanack does not list occupants of side streets/alleys and this is the case here so I can't add anything from that source.
 Details from the 1920 Electoral Register are shown.
 Note that Nos 81 to 85 are not listed.